One of the most beneficial things one can do when planning for a move, even if you are an organized person, is to work

 Often, families just decide to pack everything up and figure out what to do with it later.
 When I work with people after a move and they have been living with boxes for a long period of time, it’s often because space planning feels so overwhelming.
 However, with a little work prior to the move, we can find the perfect spot for things and the family can begin to enjoy their new home.

 Often, you have couples that are blending households.
 That can be a real challenge if both people have accumulated a lot of things.
-What are some ways people can reduce the amount of duplications?
+What are some ways people can reduce the number of duplications?

 When it gets down to making choices, the best way to determine what items will make the move is to pile up like items.
 For example, putting all the pots and pans together and then deciding which ones should be kept is much easier than considering each one individually.
 Whenever possible, if these decisions can be made beforehand, it saves a lot of time and even money.
 It’s expensive to move things you don’t need!

-However, if the couple has two separate homes, putting like things together is not possible.
+However, if the couple has two separate homes, putting things together is not possible.
 In those cases, I suggest that the couple consider creating separate photo inventories so they can share and discuss.
 With movers like FlatRate Moving, they can even create photo inventories on the FlatRate app and manage their items while on the go from their phone!